MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_printprovidor.md

 ### -field fpAddPort

 (Optional.
 Can be NULL.)
-Pointer to the provider's **AddPort** function (described in the Windows SDK documentation).
-If the provider does not support the specified port, it must supply ERROR_NOT_SUPPORTED to SetLastError before returning **FALSE**.
+Pointer to the provider's **AddPort** function.
+If the provider does not support the specified port, it must supply ERROR_NOT_SUPPORTED to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror) before returning **FALSE**.

 ### -field fpConfigurePort

 (Required.)
-Pointer to the provider's **ConfigurePort** function (described in the Windows SDK documentation).
-If the function supplies ERROR_NOT_SUPPORTED, ERROR_INVALID_NAME, or ERROR_UNKNOWN_PORT to SetLastError, the router will attempt to call another provider.
+Pointer to the provider's **ConfigurePort** function.
+If the function supplies ERROR_NOT_SUPPORTED, ERROR_INVALID_NAME, or ERROR_UNKNOWN_PORT to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror), the router will attempt to call another provider.

 ### -field fpDeletePort

 (Required.)
-Pointer to the provider's **DeletePort** function (described in the Windows SDK documentation).
-If the provider does not support the specified port, it must supply ERROR_NOT_SUPPORTED to SetLastError before returning **FALSE**.
+Pointer to the provider's **DeletePort** function.
+If the provider does not support the specified port, it must supply ERROR_NOT_SUPPORTED to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror) before returning **FALSE**.

 ### -field fpCreatePrinterIC